-Figure 12 shows an equivalent circuit for a single output buffer.
+Figure 14 shows an equivalent circuit for a single output buffer.
 Each buffer is powered by $OV{DD}$ and OGND, isolated from the ADC power and ground.
 The additional N-channel transistor in the output driver allows operation down to low voltages.
 The internal resistor in series with the output makes the output appear as $50\Omega$ to external circuitry and may eliminate the need for external damping resistors.

 As with all high speed/high resolution converters, the digital output loading can affect the performance.
-The digital outputs of the LTC2289 should drive a minimal capacitive load to avoid possible interaction between the digital outputs and sensitive input circuitry.
-The output should be buffered with a device such as an ALVCH16373 CMOS latch.
-For full speed operation the capacitive load should be kept under 10pF.
+The digital outputs of the LTC2280 should drive a minimal capacitive load to avoid possible interaction between the digital outputs and sensitive input circuitry.